Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Conclusions

 Finally, we note that a recent low-temperature local shot noise measurement using scanning tunneling microscopy (STM) has inferred that the large pseudogap is a pairing gap \cite{niu2024equivalence}.
 The large size of the observed gap (30 to 70 meV) suggests that it should survive up to a high temperature, which aligns with the picture presented in this paper.

 \paragraph{Acknowledgements:} We acknowledge multiple fruitful discussions with Andrea Cavalleri and members of his group, collaboration on a related subject with Duilio de Santis, and stimulating discussions with Gil Refael.
 M.H.M. is grateful for the financial support received from the Alex von Humboldt postdoctoral fellowship and the hospitality of the Max Planck Institute for the Physics of Complex systems.
-E.A.D. acknowledges support from ETHZ, the SNSF project 200021\textunderscore212899, the ARO grant number W911NF-21-1-0184, and NCCR SPIN (SNSF grant number 225153).
+E.A.D. acknowledges support from ETHZ, the SNSF project 200021\textunderscore212899, the ARO grant number W911NF-21-1-0184, and the SNSF Sinergia grant CRSII--222792.
 P.A.L. acknowledges support from DOE (USA) office of Basic Sciences Grant No. DE-FG02-03ER46076.

-While finishing this paper the authors were made aware of recent experimental results on THz reflectivity with in-plane polarization of pumped YBCO\cite{rosenberg25}.
-It remains an interesting open question whether those results can also be interpreted from the perspective of Floquet-Fresnel theory discussed in this article.